-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our PSHE education and computing programmes.
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships, sex, and health education (RSHE) and computing curriculum.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- > What it is
+- .
+What it is

-- > How it is most likely to be encountered
+- · How it is most likely to be encountered

-- > The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment
+- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- > Issues of legality
+- · Issues of legality

-- > The risk of damage to people's feelings and reputation
+- The risk of damage to people's feelings and reputation